nextflow-io/training/docs/basic_training/containers.md

 The above `Dockerfile` takes the parent image _mambaorg/micromamba_, then installs a `conda` environment using `micromamba`, and installs `salmon`, `fastqc` and `multiqc`.

-Try executing the RNA-Seq pipeline from earlier (script7.nf).
+Try executing the RNA-Seq workflow from earlier (script7.nf).
 Start by building your own micromamba `Dockerfile` (from above), save it to your Docker hub repo, and direct Nextflow to run from this container (changing your `nextflow.config`).

 !!! warning